Open Calls for The Heartland Review

 Step 1: Submission

 After you click the "click here to submit link" and create a Submittable account, you can upload your file(s).
 You will receive an email from us upon submission.
-Your file in Submittable stays labeled as "new" until we pull it for reading.
+Your file in Submittable stays labeled as "new" until we pull it for reading at the end of the open call period.

 Step 2: Reading

 After we've read and made decisions, your Submittable file will be labeled as "accepted or decline"; at that time you will receive an email from us.
-This can be 3-6 months.
-If you submitted for Fall Open call (August and September) we try to have our decisions made by Valentine's Day.
+This can be 3-6 months, but our goal is Halloween each year.

-For those accepted, we also send an email when we mail your contributor copies.
+For those accepted for publication, we also send an email before we mail your contributor copies to verify addresses.

 Follow up and Clean Up